Zhengde Emperor: Rebellions in northern and central China

-New favorites: Qian Ning and Jiang Bin
+Qian Ning and Jiang Bin

 After the downfall of Liu Jin, the Emperor faced financial difficulties and, due to the refusal of officials to change the established order, he turned to eunuchs for extraordinary acquisitions.
 Those who opposed this were harshly punished.
 One of the leading eunuchs was Wei Bin, who took over the Directorate of Ceremonial.
 The Emperor's attention was also drawn to military matters and officers due to problems with bandits near the capital.
 Among the officers, Qian Ning, the commander of the palace guard, became the Emperor's favorite.
 He impressed the Emperor with his archery and military skills, and later by catering to his personal preferences by procuring musicians, Muslim women for the harem, and Tibetan monks who were experts in tantric Buddhism.

 In 1512, a twenty-year-old officer named Jiang Bin from the Xuanfu garrison caught the attention of the Emperor after his bravery in a battle against rebels the previous year.
 Despite being hit by three arrows, including one in the ear, Jiang continued to fight and became the Emperor's new favorite.
 He proposed a rotation of units, suggesting that experienced soldiers from the borderlands be brought to Beijing to fight the rebels, while the soldiers from the capital would be sent to the borders instead.
 Grand Secretary Li Dongyang strongly opposed this idea, arguing that the soldiers from Beijing lacked combat experience and would struggle on the border, while the border guards would struggle to maintain order in the capital.
 Li resigned in protest in February 1513 after the Emperor refused to listen to his objections.
 Despite this, the Emperor went ahead with the plan and the first soldiers from Xuanfu began serving in Beijing in February 1513.